Lollia Paulina: Family background and early life

 Paulina was a member of the plebeian gens Lollia.
 Paulina was the second daughter of Marcus Lollius with Volusia Saturnina, while her elder sister was Lollia Saturnina.
+Her cognomen "Paulina" probably derived from her maternal grandmother Nonia Polla.

-Her father, Marcus Lollius was the son born to the Roman politician and military officer Marcus Lollius from his wife Aurelia.
+Her father, Marcus Lollius, was a son of the Roman politician and military officer Marcus Lollius and his wife Aurelia.
 Aurelia was the adoptive sister of Marcus Aurelius Cotta Maximus Messalinus.
-Her possible paternal uncle may have been Publius Lollius Maximus, however this is unclear and he was at least a close relation.
+Her possible paternal uncle may have been Publius Lollius Maximus, however this is unclear; he was at least a close relation.